matiaspakua/tech.notes.io/pages/nosql_the_basis_of.md

 <a name="Final thoughts.
 Selecting a NoSQL Database"></a>
 ## Final thoughts.
 Selecting a NoSQL Database

-Using the following table, helps in the moment of analyze the different choices of NoSQL databases keeping in mind the main constraints using the CAP theorem.
+Using the following table, helps in the moment of analyse the different choices of NoSQL databases keeping in mind the main constraints using the CAP theorem.

 ![CAP theorem and NoSQL](../images/CAP theorem and NoSQL.png)